Skip to content

 Drop your DXF file

-Drag and drop a .dxf file onto the viewer, or click to browse.
-Your drawing is rendered locally in your browser.
+Drag a .dxf file onto the viewer, or click to choose one.
+The drawing is rendered locally in your browser.

 Step 2